 sequentially while keeping track of a current position.

 The implementation of skype's chat message list does not afford this type of navigation.

-Opening this document from within skype by typing Ins+F1 twice in quick succession may leave the JAWS virtual cursor inactive.
-Use Ins+Z to turn the virtual cursor back on if this occurs.
+Opening this document from within skype by typing Insert+F1 twice in quick succession may leave the JAWS virtual cursor inactive.
+Use Insert+Z to turn the virtual cursor back on if this occurs.